agriculturegovau/agds-next/.changeset/shy-tigers-kneel.md

 ---
-'@ag.ds-next/react': patch
+'@ag.ds-next/react': minor
-'@ag.ds-next/docs': patch
+'@ag.ds-next/docs': minor
 ---

-file-upload: `maxFiles` now looks at the total files being uploaded, not just the files that were selected in dropzone.
-Error handling has also been redesigned for a simpler user experience.
+file-upload: New implementation of error handling.
+With `multiple`, duplicate files aren’t selected. `maxFiles` uses the total files being uploaded, not just current selection.

+icon: Prevent from shrinking smaller than their intended size.

+list: Add `BoxProps` to allowed types for `ListItem`.

+section-alert: Ensure Close button is always aligned to the top.

+text: Remove unnecessary margin reset CSS.

+text-link: Add `BoxProps` to allowed types.